Fermi-Liquid $T^2$ Resistivity: Dynamical Mean-Field Theory Meets Experiment

+We first perform a critical review of the experimental landscape for the materials.
+Then, we show that leveraging recent algorithmic advances and careful analysis of the numerical data allows density functional theory combined with dynamical mean-field theory (DFT+DMFT) \cite{Georges:1996,Kotliar:2006} to successfully elucidate the low-$T$ FL behavior.
+In particular, our calculations are consistent with a low-$T$ ($\lesssim 30$ K) $\rho \propto T^2$ regime that is only resolvable in experiments with ultralow residual resistivity and is distinct from the $T^2$ dependence observed at higher $T$.
+Finally, we discuss fundamental questions on the theory of transport raised by our findings.

-We begin by reviewing the experimental situation for the DC resistivities of \svo{} and \smo{}.
-In Fig.~\ref{fig:exp}, we plot $\rho$ versus $T^2$ extracted from several selected \footnote{Where data for multiple samples are presented, we take the highest RRR sample.
-For \svo{}, we exclude previous powder results \cite{Nozaki1991,Itoh1991,lan2003} and the recent single-crystal results of Ref.~\citenum{berry2022} due to the very large $\rho_0$ (though Ref.~\citenum{berry2022} is included in Table~\ref{tab:svo_smo_exp}).
+The experimental situation in terms of dc resistivities of \svo{} and \smo{} is summarized in Fig.~\ref{fig:exp}, where we plot $\rho$ versus $T^2$ extracted from several selected \footnote{Where data for multiple samples are presented, we take the highest RRR sample.
+For \svo{}, we exclude previous powder results \cite{Nozaki1991,Itoh1991,lan2003} and the recent single-crystal results of Ref.~\citenum{berry2022} due to the very large $\rho_0$ (though Ref.~\citenum{berry2022} is included in Table~S1.
 We also exclude Ref.~\citenum{Giannakopoulou1995} due to difficulties in extracting the data from the plots and Ref.~\citenum{Maekawa2005} due to lacking low-$T$ measurements.
 The data for Mirjolet \textit{et al.} are from Ref.~\citenum{mirjolet2021}.} experimental works differentiated by single-crystal samples versus epitaxial films.
 For both materials, the curves appear to follow a $\rho(T)=\rho_0+AT^2$ trend up to RT.
-Interestingly, for \svo{}, the reported single-crystal data \cite{Reyes2000,Inoue1998,berry2022} have higher $A$ coefficients and higher residual resistivities $\rho_0$ than most thin films \cite{Ahn2022,xu2019,Roth2021,Fouchet2016,Brahlek2015,Brahlek2024,Shoham2020,Zhang2016,Mirjolet2019,mirjolet2021,Mirjolet2021_2}, while for \smo{} the lone single-crystal result \cite{Nagai2005} has by far the lowest $A$ and $\rho_0$ compared to films \cite{Wang2001,Lekshmi2005,Radetinac2016,Cappelli2022}.
+Interestingly, for \svo{}, most of the reported single-crystal data \cite{Reyes2000,Inoue1998,berry2022} have higher $A$ coefficients and higher residual resistivities $\rho_0$ than the majority of the thin films \cite{Ahn2022,xu2019,Roth2021,Fouchet2016,Brahlek2015,Brahlek2024,Shoham2020,Zhang2016,Mirjolet2019,mirjolet2021,Mirjolet2021_2}; the one exception is the single-crystal results of Ref.~\citenum{Chamberland1971}, which actually agree with the trends of the thin films.
+For \smo{}, the lone single-crystal result \cite{Nagai2005} has by far the lowest $A$ and $\rho_0$ compared to films \cite{Wang2001,Lekshmi2005,Radetinac2016,Cappelli2022}.